 Is it enough to just come to church on Sundays?
 Why should we be bothered about being members of a local church, particularly Agincourt Baptist Church?
 Let me first consider the Biblical evidences, then allow me to suggest 5 compelling reasons why church membership is vital.

-So, why should we be committed to a local church by joining its membership?
-Allow me to suggest five compelling reasons.
-First, join a church for the sake of non-Christians.
+We should become members of a church for the sake of non-Christians.
 Church membership helps make the gospel clear to non-Christians by providing a unified witness of what it means to be a Christian.
-Membership provides this unified witness by implementing a common statement of faith, and unity in doctrine and lifestyle for a more unified witness.
+Membership provides this unified witness by implementing a common statement of faith and unity in doctrine and lifestyle.

 God isn’t just concerned about your own piety; he’s interested in us caring for other sheep in the flock.
 Members should serve other members to run the race with perseverance.

 If regular worshippers don’t eventually make themselves known to the pastor as members of the church, then the pastor cannot take responsibility for them as part of his particular flock.
 Pastors need to know for which sheep God will hold them accountable so that they can tend to them most responsibly and effectively (Hebrews 13:17).

 4. Because you want the Gospel to go forth in power

 If you truly believe that the Gospel needs to be communicated to the community, your commitment to the local body of Christ is vital.
 By committing to local church, you express that commitment through tithing, giving to the church’s needs, and serving in ministry.
 Your contribution to the church’s resources will then free the pastors and leaders to do what God has called them to do.